jessingit5/Cli-Cheatsheet/readme.md

-cat - Concatenate and display file content grep - Search recursively in a directory find - find files or directories
+cat - Concatenate and display file content grep - Search recursively in a directory find - find files or directories clone - Copies an existing remote repository to your local machine